First Year Live On Policy

 Why has this policy been implemented and why now?

-Do other schools ask freshmen to stay on campus during their first year?
+Do other schools ask first year students to stay on campus?

 First Year Programming